mjpost/naacl15-handbook/README.md

   This aids immensely in generating the handbook and also the poster placards that sit outside the rooms and provide a summary of all papers in each track.

-- If papers are mixed across workshops (e.g., a TACL paper presented with main conference long papers), the session headers should be identical across the order files. e.g., in `papers/order`, you could have
+- If papers are mixed across workshops (e.g., SRW papers mixed into a regular session), the session headers should be identical across the order files. e.g., in `papers/order`, you could have

        = Session 1D: Syntax, Parsing, and Tagging I 247 11:00--11:25 # Tagging The Web: Building A Robust Web Tagger with Neural Network

-  and in `tacl/order`, you would put
+  and in `srw/order`, you would put

        = Session 1D: Syntax, Parsing, and Tagging I
        6 10:10--10:35 # A Tabular Method for Dynamic Oracles in Transition-Based Parsing